Coworth Flexlands, Chobham

 Not for: Clearly you’ll be opting for single-sex education here from Year 2 upwards, so if you don’t think that would suit your daughter, this is not the school for you.

 Dare to disagree?
 Check it out for yourself.
-Coworth Flexlands has an open day on Fri 8 Nov.
+Coworth Flexlands has a Talk and Tour Day on Wed 27 Nov.
 Book here.

 Coworth Flexlands, Chertsey Road, Chobham, GU24 8TE.
 Tel: 01276 855 707. coworthflexlands.co.uk